expo-community/expo-firebase-starter/README.md

 - Firebase JS SDK
 - Firebase as backend for email auth
 - custom and reusable components
+- custom hook to toggle password field visibility on a TextInput
 - handles different field types in forms
 - handles server errors using Formik
-- Login/Signup form built using Formik & yup
+- Login, Signup & Password Reset form built using Formik & yup
 - show/hide Password Field's visibility 👁
 - uses Context API & checks user's auth state
 - handles Forgot Password Reset using Firebase email method
 - uses [Expo Vector Icons](https://icons.expo.fyi/)
+- uses [KeyboardAwareScrollView](https://github.com/APSL/react-native-keyboard-aware-scroll-view) package to handle keyboard appearance and automatically scrolls to focused TextInput
+- uses `dotenv` and `expo-constants` packages to manage environment variables (so that they are not exposed on public repositories)
 - all components are now functional components and use [React Hooks](https://reactjs.org/docs/hooks-intro.html)

 ## Installation